gmenih/8TracksDownloader/README.md

 # This doesn't work anymore!

-8Tracks fixed their API by limited 3 skips per playlist.
+8Tracks fixed their API by limiting 3 skips per playlist.